I migrated my first SAP database to NetApp® storage in 1999.

 Why would you put your SAP environment in the cloud?
 Well, consider the pain of getting hardware wrong when performing an on-premises integration.
 In the cloud, it’s a reboot on a larger instance.
 But that can't be the only thing, as cloud does bring with it some risks.

-Why Azure NetApp Files and Cloud Volumes Service are game changers
+Why Azure NetApp Files is a game changer

-Here is where Azure NetApp Files and Cloud Volumes Service shine.
+Here is where Azure NetApp Files shines.
 The ability to instantly create NetApp Snapshot™ based copies of SAP landscapes saves the one resource that a company can’t make more of: time.
 SAP is well known for its use of many instances, for sandbox, development and testing, QA, and so on, not to mention production, and then of course the disaster recovery copies of all of those copies.

-Also, regarding time: Getting Azure NetApp Files or Cloud Volumes Service connected to your instances takes minutes.
+Also, regarding time: Getting Azure NetApp Files connected to your instances takes minutes.
 These small factors of time are not what SAP-knowledgeable folks are used to, at all.

 Still, this development is relatively new (and available now).
 Nobody is moving tomorrow because of these recent announcements.
 However, if you’re an SAP shop, there is low-hanging fruit to be had by taking advantage of these offerings.
 For instance, your internal SAP training efforts can benefit from rapid cloning of SAP landscapes, which can just as easily be destroyed, all through API calls.
 Also, why spend all that capital on sandbox and development/testing systems?
 Do your development on these systems in the cloud, transport them to QA on your on-premises systems, and then deploy.
 That’s three-fifths of the landscape environment — real money and data center costs to be saved.